Evenki people: Contact with Russians

-Evenks of Russia
+Evenki of Russia

-The Evenks were formerly known as tungus.
+The Evenki were formerly known as tungus.
 This designation was spread by the Russians, who acquired it from the Yakuts (in the Yakut language tongus) in the 17th century.
-The Evenks have several self-designations, of which the best known is evenk.
+The Evenki have several self-designations, of which the best known is evenk.
 This became the official designation for the people in 1931.
 Some groups call themselves orochen ('an inhabitant of the River Oro'), orochon ('a rearer of reindeer'), ile ('a human being'), etc. At one time or another tribal designations and place names have also been used as self-designations, for instance manjagir, birachen, solon, etc. Several of these have even been taken for separate ethnic entities.

 There is also a similarly named Siberian group called the Evens (formerly known as Lamuts).
-Although related to the Evenks, the Evens are now considered to be a separate ethnic group.
+Although related to the Evenki, the Evens are now considered to be a separate ethnic group.

-The Evenks are spread over a huge territory of the Siberian taiga from the River Ob in the west to the Okhotsk Sea in the east, and from the Arctic Ocean in the north to Manchuria and Sakhalin in the south.
+The Evenki are spread over a huge territory of the Siberian taiga from the River Ob in the west to the Okhotsk Sea in the east, and from the Arctic Ocean in the north to Manchuria and Sakhalin in the south.
 The total area of their habitat is about 2,500,000 km2.
 In all of Russia only the Russians inhabit a larger territory.
-According to the administrative structure, the Evenks live, from west to east, in:
+According to the administrative structure, the Evenki live, from west to east, in: